by Andy Dappen

 It’s a transitional time of year.
 There’s not the usual snow pack for Nordic skiing, backcountry skiing, or snowshoeing, but enough ice on trails to make the slip-factor ripe for body slams.
 Kids don’t worry much about such slams, but adults enjoy getting smacked down to the ground as much as they enjoy sprained wrists, whiplashed necks, or broken hips—which is what they could easily end up with.

 A solution for remaining active and upright this time of year?
-The Kahtoola MicroSpikes (about 13 ounces, $69.95).
+The Kahtoola MicroSpikes (13 ounces, $75).
 The product’s stainless steel chains and 3/8-inch spikes provide instant traction while the stretchy elastimer rand that secures the hardware in place makes these ‘studded tires for the feet’ easy to use.
 I found MicroSpikes to be one of the cleverest, most useful, best–designed products I tested this year.

 Clever because a pair of MicroSpikes slips over running shoes, hiking boots, ski boots, and Sorrels in under half a minute.
 When it’s time to move indoors and walk across the hardwood floor of your friend’s cabin, they pull off even faster.
 In between the on and the off, the stretchy rand securely clamps onto shoes and boots for miles of trouble-free walking sans straps or buckles.
 Fabulous.